SayedReda1/Competitive-Programming-Solution-Validator/README.md

 # Competitive-Programming-Solution-Validator
-This is a simple python script that genarates random testcases to stress test your solution
+This is a simple python script that genarates random testcases to stress-test your solution and figure out side case that would break your code.

 ### Overview of how it works
 This program is simply taking "gen.cpp" and compile it and then run it.
 Then, it takes generated testcase and push it into "./test.exe".
 After that, it compiles the other two (correct.cpp, wrong.cpp) and runs their exe files.
 Then it passes testcase which we got from "gen.cpp" and pass to both files and pass their outputs into ["correct.txt", "wrong.txt"] and compare the output results.
 If they are the same then PASSED, otherwise it's FAILED and the program terminates.
 Obviously, when the program terminates it will leave all text files with their last contents which is testcase that broke your code.
-- "wrong.txt" will have the output of your code which has the problem.
+- <b>"wrong.txt"</b> will contain the output of your code which has the problem.
-- "correct.txt" will have the correct output/
+- <b>"correct.txt"</b> will contain the correct output/
-- "test.txt" will have the test that broke your code.
+- <b>"test.txt"</b> will contain the test that broke your code.

 ### Requirements:
 - your-solution.cpp file